 The Counseling Center offers opportunities for personal counseling for students focused on developing self-awareness, improving individual communication skills and interpersonal relationships.
 Vocational counseling is available on a personal basis, using interest inventory testing as a guide for individual planning.
-The Center also sponsors various workshops offered throughout the school year on subjects such as stress, shyness, dreams, and test anxiety.
+The Center also sponsors various workshops offered throughout the school year on subjects such as stress, management, assertion training, weight control, and test anxiety.
 The PACE Program, a freshman peer advising system, is also made available through this office.